'Ford v Ferrari' Review: Exhilarating, Touching, Only-In-America Story

 FVF is even better than I had hoped, better than its mostly glowing reviews.
 So much better.

 The racing scenes are fantastic and feature almost no CGI.
 Matt Damon and Christian Bale are as appealing as they have been.
 And while the French do get it stuck to, there’s also an entertaining and important streak of anti-corporatism that drives the movie’s theme and plot.
-This is not so much Ford v Ferrari as much as its Two Individualists v Ford’s Corporate Suits.
+This is not so much Ford v Ferrari as much as it’s Two Individualists v Ford’s Corporate Suits.

-Based on an true underdog story, it’s the mid-sixties, and Damon plays Carroll Shelby, the legendary American racer and car designer dry-docked by an injury and up against it financially as he tries to sell his cars (sometimes more than once).
+Based on a true underdog story, it’s the mid-sixties, and Damon plays Carroll Shelby, the legendary American racer and car designer dry-docked by an injury and up against it financially as he tries to sell his cars (sometimes more than once).
 And then in walks Lee Iacocca (Jon Bernthal) with an insane idea attached to a pile of money.
 Shelby has 90 days to design and build a Ford racecar that will win Le Mans, France’s brutal 24 hour endurance race.

 This is about corporate pride and money.
 Ford wants to humiliate Ferrari (I won’t spoil the why) and refurbish its image for the Baby Boomer generation, a group of teens who enjoy something no previous generation has ever before: money to spend.